6.09.2016

 We talked about landscape paintings and Albert Bierstadts Storm in the Rocky Mountains at the Brooklyn Museum.
 A topic dialogue asked students to create paintings about their commute to school on 12 x 18-inch paper.

-My 2nd grade classes contributed to annual themed art auctions.
+My 2nd grade classes contributed to annual themed auctions.

-For a "Road Trip" theme, U.S. map muralists were randomly assigned a state and then given a map.
-Using pencils, cardstock and scissors students were asked to create a large border shape outline of their state and then cut a stencil.
+For a "road trip” theme, each student was randomly assigned a state and then given a map.
+Using pencils, cardstock and scissors they were asked to create a large border shape outline of their state and then cut a stencil.
 They geographically placed their stencils on stretched 50 x 72-inch canvases and painted.
 One class added roads.

-For a "GCS graduates" theme, portraitists were directed to photograph one another using a digital camera in front of a makeshift green screen.
+For an “alma mater" theme, children photographed one another using a digital camera in front of a makeshift green screen.
 Some students also participated in an open-ended, stop-motion dance video.
 I arranged digital negatives of their portraits with a signed transparency and printed (school color) cyanotypes on 12 x 12-inch paper.

 3rd Grade